w3c/scribejs/README.md

 ```

 ### [Configuration files](id:conf)
-While some of the values that can be set on a command line, most of the configuration values are set in a JSON configuration file.
-The file name can be provided on the command line (see above), and a user-level configuration file `$HOME/.scribejs.json` can also be used.
+While some of the values can be set on a command line, most of the configuration values are set in a JSON configuration file.
+The file name can be provided on the command line (see above).
+Otherwise, `./config.json` will be used, if present.

 The keys are as follows (see also the [description of the command line](#usage) for their explanation).
 Use only those keys that have a meaningful value.